Former ‘Kiddy Kapers’ TV star died when California wildfires ripped through Malibu estate, mother says

 “It doesn’t matter what happens to you in life, it’s what you do about it that counts,” he told viewers.

-A spokesperson for Australia’s Department of Foreign Affairs and Trade (DFAT) told CNN Affiliate 9News Australia they are aware of an Australian citizen’s death and “are engaging closely with local authorities” to assist his family.
+A spokesperson for Australia’s Department of Foreign Affairs and Trade (DFAT) told CNN that it is aware of the death of an Australian citizen and is “engaging closely with local authorities” to assist his family.

 “The Department of Foreign Affairs and Trade is providing consular assistance to his family.
-Our thoughts are with them,” DFAT told 9News.
-“Owing to our privacy obligations we are unable to provide further comment.”
+Our thoughts are with them,” the spokesperson said.

 The-CNN-Wire